-With U.S. childhood obesity rates increasing, it is also important to understand what kind of interventions are currently being used to combat this ever-growing issue.
-Different school-based intervention programs have been studied, and the results have commonly shown to not influence weight change (Ezendam et al., 2012; Cunah et al., 2013; Klesges, et al., 2010; Sgambato et al., 2019;). not Schools are a common intervention locations for increasing fruit and vegetable consumption (Ganann et al., 2012).
-Yet these studies have not specifically targeted school lunches as the control group.
-While the NSLP is the largest school-based intervention program, few interventions have actively targeted the NSLP as an intervention.
+With U.S. childhood obesity rates increasing, it is also important to understand what kind of interventions are currently being utilized within schools to combat this ever-growing issue.
+Different school-based intervention programs have been studied, and the results have commonly shown to not influence weight change (Ezendam et al., 2012; Cunah et al., 2013; Klesges, et al., 2010; Sgambato et al., 2019;).
+While school based intervention programs have not shown to make a difference in combating student weight, schools are common intervention locations for increasing fruit and vegetable consumption (Ganann et al., 2012).
+Yet few, if any studies, have taken the approach of creating an intervention centered on the items served to NSLP participants.

-One intervention program increase fruit and vegetable consumption that specifically targeted various servings in the NSLthrough the cafeteria intended to help to prevent diabetes (Mobley et al., 2012).
+One intervention program attempted to increase fruit and vegetable consumption through the cafeteria with the intention of helping to prevent diabetes (Mobley et al., 2012).
 This intervention program implemented changes to the a la cart items available in the cafeteria to reduce fat content, lower the dessert/snack food serving size, and eliminate higher fat milk and added sugar beverages while increasing the prevalence of fruit and vegetables (Mobley et al., 2012).
-Through this three-year intervention program researchers noted that students consumed more nutrient-dense foods, yet, researchers did find any specific changes to their BMI in either the intervention or control schools (Mobley et al., 2012).
-The authors concluded that there needs to be a focus on a multi-pronged approach at obesity prevention and intervention rather than a single intervention effort.
+Through this three-year intervention program researchers noted that students consumed more nutrient-dense foods.
+Yet, researchers did not find any specific changes to the participants BMI in either the intervention or control schools (Mobley et al., 2012).
+The authors concluded that there needs to be a focus on a multi-pronged approach at obesity prevention and intervention rather than a single intervention effort (Mobley et al., 2012).

 Another school-based intervention program took place in Los Angeles Unified School District (Bogart et al., 2016).
 This intervention targeted five schools and tested a five-week school-wide obesity intervention program.
 This program combined nutritional changes such as a variety of sliced/bite-sized food and freely available “chilled filtered water” at lunch along with a variety of health promotion, physical activity, and nutritional support groups (Bogart et al., 2016).
-The authors found that through this multi-pronged approach, “brief school-based interventions can impart skills for behavior change that have long term consequences” (p.2). eight fifth sixtheightservings a eightmotivationalutilizing
+The authors found that through this multi-pronged approach, brief school-based interventions can impart skills for behavior change that have long-term consequences (Bogart et al., 2016).

+Another intervention program that aimed at increasing the consumption of fruits and vegetables along with dairy products took place in Canada and was titled “Team Nutriathlon” (Drapeau et al., 2016).
+Researchers developed an eight-week school based intervention program that targeted students through a health promotion design in which students in fifth and sixth grade were engaged in a course that aimed at modifying their eating habits.
+This eight-week course was taught in partnership with a health and fitness course titled “Team Pentathalon” (Drapeau et al., 2016).
+Researchers found that students who participated in the “Team Nutriathlon and Team Pentathalon” consumed 3.1 more servings a day of fruits and vegetables and 2.0 more servings per day of dairy products than those that did not participate in the program (Drapeau et al., 2016).
+While results indicate that this type of intensive eight-week intervention was successful, researchers have attributed some of the success to the motivational component of the program in which students earned symbolic prizes for achievement for their increased consumption of fruits and vegetables and dairy products (Drapeau et al., 2016).
+The reward component of this intervention method may point to how, utilizing the Social Cognitive Theory to specifically target behaviors that increase fruit and vegetable consumption can be an intervention design to be explored by policy makers and researchers.